1975 Banqiao Dam failure: Cover-up and declassification

 After the disaster, the Chinese Communist Party and the Chinese government remained silent to the public, while no media were allowed to make reports.

 In 1987, Yu Weimin (于为民), a journalist from Henan Daily wrote a book on the disaster, while in 1995 the news agency took the lead and published details about the disaster to the public.
-At the official level, The Great Floods in China's History (中国历史大洪水) revealed part of the information to the public for the first time; the book was prefaced by Qian Zhengying who served as the Minister of Water Resources of China in 1970s and 1980s.
+At the official level, The Great Floods in China's History (中国历史大洪水) revealed part of the information to the public for the first time; the book was prefaced by Qian Zhengying who served as the Minister of Water Resources of China in the 1970s and 1980s.

 The official documents of this disaster were considered a state secret until 2005 when they were declassified.
 Scientists from China, Italy and the United States subsequently attended a seminar in Beijing, discussing the details.

 Casualties

-Unofficial figures reported that 85,600-240,000 people died as a result of the dam breaking, although the official figure is 26,000.
+Unofficial figures reported that 85,600–240,000 people died as a result of the dam breaking, although the official figure is 26,000.
 For example, while only 827 out of 6,000 people died in the evacuated community of Shahedian just below Banqiao Dam, half of a total of 36,000 people died in the unevacuated Wencheng commune of Suipin County next to Shahedian, and the Daowencheng Commune was wiped from the map, killing all 9,600 citizens.